Honoring the voice. Listen and be heard

 Writing is usually a solitary occurrence, but spoken word is a communal experience.
 Both are necessary.
 We all need to feel connected, but listening to, reading and watching other people tell their stories is only part of it; we also need to be heard.
 When we’re no longer mere observers and honor ourselves enough to read or recite our stories and poetry to an audience, the circle of connection is completed and a feeling of isolation becomes impossible.

 For all our technology and mediums of connection these days there also seems to be a pervasive sense of disconnect.
-Through the Workshop, I want to help young people find their voices by honoring and sharing their stories.
-To dispel the myths about writing and spoken word as being something only for a select, talented few.
-To displace feelings of isolation and create genuine connection through the timeless arts of writing, storytelling and poetry.
+Through the Workshop, I want to help young people find their voices by honoring and sharing their stories and to dispel the myths about writing and spoken word as being something only for a select, talented few.
+When we do that we create a genuine connection and one can no longer feel alone.

-I’ve done classes with refugee and immigrant teens and adults, at-risk youth and people in recovery and I’ve seen the power of poetry to open people up, move through difficult emotions and discover new truths about themselves.
+I’ve done classes with refugee and immigrant teens and adults, at-risk youth and people in recovery and I’ve seen the power of poetry to open people up, help them move through difficult emotions and discover new truths about themselves.

 Tribe is the worlds oldest word for community and the poetry reading harkens back to the tribal circle where everyone has a say.
 As the world population grows and the global culture keeps moving forward with technology and social media it becomes more and more important to connect face to face with our local community.
 That kind of connection awakens compassion in our hearts and compassion is the foundation of a loving and peaceful world.
 I learned the power of listening and being heard from so many over the years at the poetry reading and it’s a gift I want to give back wherever and to whoever I can.